VagrantApe/ang-news/README.md

           $scope.post = Post[$routeParams.postId];
         });

 I was sick of tabbing past the http:// so I concatenated it on submit to the $scope.post.url on submit.
-I also thought changing the location seemed wrong so I removed it.
+I also thought changing the location seemed wrong so I removed it so I needed to reset the fields to ''.

 scripts/controllers/posts.js